MIT PRIMES – Program for Research in Mathematics, Engineering and Science for High School Students

 Eligibility Requirements

-- To participate in MIT PRIMES, you must live in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in February-May and September-December.
-Students are selected on the basis of their demonstrated extraordinary mathematical ability, potential for conducting original research or advanced reading, and self-motivation for independent study.
-A small number of candidates are admitted, and a very advanced background is expected.
+- To participate in MIT PRIMES, you must be a high school student (or a home schooled student of high school age) living in the Greater Boston area, so that you can come to MIT weekly (late afternoon or evening on a weekday or on weekend) in January-May and September-December.
+Seniors may apply only to the reading track of the Math section.

 Deadline